Zireael07/The-Veins-of-the-Earth-original/README.md

 - ranged weapons as starting equipment; deep-dwelling races no longer get a torch
 - most melee & skill enhancing feats from SRD
 - working Intuition skill and item identification
-- colored in-game help screen; colored tooltips; colored log messages
+- colored in-game help screen; legend screen
 - stairs have a chance of not changing the dungeon level [Seb]
 - calendar
+- colored tooltips; colored log messages
 - item tooltips both on ground and in inventory
 - terrain effects
 - speed bonuses